Having raised chickens since childhood, finding the best ways to tend to them is a rewarding and sometimes challenging hobby of mine.

-Signs of Marek's Disease
+Signs and Symptoms of Marek's Disease

 The virus can lead to paralyzed legs, wings, and/or necks.
 Other signs of Marek's are diarrhea, weight loss, and difficulty breathing, all of which can be life-threatening.

-Preventing Marek's Disease
+How to Prevent Marek's Disease

 Marek's disease currently is not curable or treatable.
 Luckily, vaccinations are available to prevent the disease.
 You should always check to make sure your chickens are vaccinated for this disease before you buy them, or see about having this done in the flock you currently have.
 Be aware, that 1 out of 1000 chicks may contract Marek's disease from the vaccination.

 Fowl Pox is a common viral disease that can strike any flock of backyard chickens.
 Chickens normally transmit the disease to one another by pecking at insects on the skin or fighting.
 The virus enters the body before the bite or scratch has time to form a scab.